weekcase/metrics/README.md

 # Weekcase Metrics Library

 Weekcase Metrics Library is an open-source collection of standardized key business metrics.
-It provides clear, versioned definitions for metrics, and includes extraction specifications for different data sources.
+It provides clear, versioned definitions for metrics, and auditable extraction specifications for different data sources.

 Weekcase Metrics Library (WML) exists to reduce ambiguity around common business metrics by providing a stable, trusted viewpoint for consistent reporting across tools and teams.